What Is Stage 3 Mesothelioma?

 - Treat patients who cannot undergo surgery

-While mesothelioma chemotherapy and surgery may be an effective treatment combination for some stage 3 mesothelioma patients, a three-treatment approach of surgery, chemotherapy, and radiation may lead to the best results for both pleural and peritoneal mesothelioma patients.
+While mesothelioma chemotherapy and surgery may be an effective treatment combination for some stage 3 mesothelioma patients, a three-pronged treatment approach of surgery, chemotherapy, and radiation may lead to the best results for both pleural and peritoneal mesothelioma patients.

-During radiation therapy, doctors use high-energy rays to target the DNA of cancer cells, destroying them.
-For stage 3 mesothelioma patients able to undergo surgery, it may be used as part of a multi-treatment approach.
+During radiation therapy, doctors use high-energy rays to target the DNA of cancer cells and destroy them.
+For stage 3 mesothelioma patients able to undergo surgery, radiation may be used as part of a multimodal treatment approach.

 Radiation therapy may also be used with chemotherapy for many stage 3 patients.
 This combination may increase each therapy’s effectiveness at destroying cancer cells in the original tumor site and cells that may have spread to other parts of the body.